lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/5_Orchestrate_Compute_with_dsub.md

-# Use Docker Containers for Compute
+# Orchestrate Compute with dsub and Google Genomics

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**

 ### Why do this
  - Your workload is too big to run on your laptop